emanuelelaface/USBtoC64/README.md

-# USB Adapter for Commodore 64 and AMIGA Joystick and Mouse Port
+# USB Adapter for Commodore 64, AMIGA and ATARI Joystick and Mouse Port

 This adapter interfaces a USB device with the CONTROL Port of the C64 and AMIGA, allowing it to be used as a mouse or joystick.